 Then the job was gone…. downsizing.

 You dust yourself off and pick up the pieces and move on.
-In the moving on and the picking up off pieces I discovered Dave Ramsey.
+In the moving on and picking up the pieces we discovered Dave Ramsey.

-So when you are faced with debt and in our case job loss.
+So when you’re faced with debt and in our case job loss.
 Personal finance can be a bit overwhelming to say the least.

 Whether you are facing debt because of job loss or because of student loans or because the credit cards got racked up it doesn’t matter.